jrs-innovation-center/mysql-query-exam/readme.md

 ## GRADING

-Each challenge is worth either 5 or 10 points.
+Each challenge is worth 5 or 10 points.
 A total of 100 points is available.
 The test will be graded on the following scale:

 | GRADING SCALE |  SCORE |
 |--|--|